justjulez420/r4isdhc/README.md

 # r4isdhc
-Firmware for R4 Gold Cardridge's from www.r4isdhc.com.cn because their site keeps going down.
+Firmware for R4 Gold Cartridge's from www.r4isdhc.com.cn because their site keeps going down.

 If you own this and you want me to take it offline, please contact me